spdx/tools-python/README.md

 # How to run tests

-Tests framework is using pytest and testfixtures
+Tests framework is using pytest

 ```
-pip install pytest testfixtures
+pip install pytest
-pytest
+pytest -vvs
 ```

 # Development process